jszychowskilaba/furniture-manufacturing/README.md

 <details>
   <summary>Click here</summary>

 Server side updates a user and stores the changes into data base.
+Any property from user model can be updated.

 - **Request**

   ```
-  // Example
+  // Example for updating role and password.

   // Header
   Content-Type: application/json